SocietyForArtisticResearch/NMH-editor/src/readme.md

 ## Luc
 5. JSON serialization loading and saving
 6. backend input/export
+7. Table support is broken, we should remove button if we do not support.

 ## Casper
 1. fix CSS of editor, status bar, resizing, scrollbars, fullscreen, get rid of tab, wider editor